We invite you to enter the William Van Dyke Short Story Prize.

 - We do allow simultaneous submissions, but if it is accepted elsewhere please withdraw it immediately and make a note in the "notes" section of the entry.

-$200 will be awarded to the runner-up story and publication in the
+- $1500 will be awarded to the winner and publication in Ruminate. $200 will be awarded to the runner-up story and publication in Ruminate.

-- A blind reading of all entries will be conducted by a panel of Ruminate readers, who will select 10 short stories as finalists.
+- All entries will be removed of identifying information and then read by a panel of Ruminate readers, who will select 10 short stories as finalists.
 The finalists will then be reviewed by our finalist judge.

-- We will be notifying all entrants of submission status in mid-April, 2018.
+- We will be notifying all entrants of submission status in late April, 2019.

 - Please remove your name, bio, and any contact info from the file that you submit.